patrickzib/leitmotifs/README.md

 # Installation

-The easiest is to use pip to install motiflets.
+The easiest is to use pip to install leitmotif.

 ## a) Install using pip
 ```